 James Y. Li

 Senior Editor - low impact devices.
-Professor of Civil Engineering, Ryerson University, Toronto, ON.
+Professor of Civil Engineering, Toronto Metropolitan University, Toronto, ON.

 Ho Huu Loc